visit-dav/visit/src/doc/data_into_visit/Intro.rst

 There are primarily two types of VTK files, legacy and XML.
 We are going to focus on the legacy files, since they are a little bit simpler.
-In addition to the standard VTK content, VisIt_ also has some conventions for data specific to it.

 * VTK files can represent a single timestep.